-This one-semester course aims at enhancing the research writing skills of the postgraduates in Environmental Science, Policy and Management, and InnoX to help them meet the specific demands of their academic work.
+This one-semester course aims at enhancing the research writing skills of the postgraduates in Environmental Science, Public Policy and Management, and InnoX to help them meet the specific demands of their academic work.
 It particularly focuses on developing students’ abilities in writing a wide spectrum of research genres, including abstracts and proposals.

 To help students